gilesknap/docker-outside-docker/README.md

 export DOCKER_HOST=unix://$XDG_RUNTIME_DIR/docker.sock
 ```

-You may place this command in `.bashrc` or `.zshrc` so that you can use it in any terminal.
-But note that you should unset this variable to use rootful docker.
+You may place this command in `.bashrc` or `.zshrc` so that it is always available.
+Simply unset this variable to use rootful docker.
+Note that rootless docker keeps a cache per user and rootful keeps a cache per workstation.
+Rootless and rootful caches are completely separate.

 rootful combinations